 In 2016 the Fresno Council of Governments requested to discuss with FEOC the Taxi Script program.
 Specifically, they wanted to know if FEOC could improve on the program in any way.
-This will be another project that we will pursue in the 2017/18 fiscal year.
+This service will continue in the 2018/19 fiscal year, with the possibility of expanding into other communities.